 We will pay our dealer manager a dealer manager fee of 0.40625% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.

-In no event will the total commissions and additional compensation exceed 8.00% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.
+In no event will the total commissions and additional compensation from any source, including but not limited to non-transaction based compensation, exceed 8.00% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.